 11.3.1.1 Posting Requirements

-Each Scheduling Coordinator requesting long-term in a Queue Cluster will make a second posting, with notice to the CAISO, relating to the Network Upgrades.
+Each Scheduling Coordinator requesting a long-term Wheeling Through Priority in a Queue Cluster will make a second posting, with notice to the CAISO, relating to the Network Upgrades.
 The Current Cost Responsibility for calculating the second and third Long-Term Wheeling Through Financial Security postings for Scheduling Coordinators requesting long-term priority for Wheeling Throughs in Queue Clusters will be set forth in the Phase II Long-Term Wheeling Through Deliverability Assessment report.

 11.3.1.2 Timing of Posting

-The postings set forth in this Section 11.3 for Scheduling Coordinators requesting long-term in a Queue Cluster will be made any time after issuance of the final Phase II Long-Term Wheeling Through Deliverability Assessment report but no later than one hundred eighty (180) calendar days after issuance of the final Phase II Long-Term Wheeling Through Deliverability Assessment report.
+The postings set forth in this Section 11.3 for Scheduling Coordinators requesting a long-term Wheeling Through Priority in a Queue Cluster will be made any time after issuance of the final Phase II Long-Term Wheeling Through Deliverability Assessment report but no later than one hundred eighty (180) calendar days after issuance of the final Phase II Long-Term Wheeling Through Deliverability Assessment report.

 If the CAISO revises a final Phase II Long-Term Wheeling Through Deliverability Assessment report pursuant to Section 6.6, the second postings will be due by the later of one hundred-eighty (180) calendar days after issuance of the original final Phase II Interconnection Study report or sixty (60) calendar days after issuance of the revised final Phase II Interconnection Study report.